Cocamidopropyl betaine: Chemistry

-CAPB is a fatty acid amide containing a long hydrocarbon chain at one end and a polar group at the other.
+CAPB is a fatty acid amide that contains a long hydrocarbon chain at one end and a polar group at the other.
 This allows CAPB to act as a surfactant and as a detergent.
 It is a zwitterion, consisting of both a quaternary ammonium cation and a carboxylate.

 Specifications and properties

 Cocamidopropyl betaine is used as a foam booster in shampoos.
 It is a medium-strength surfactant also used in bath products like hand soaps.
-It is also used in cosmetics as an emulsifying agent and thickener, and to reduce irritation purely ionic surfactants would cause.
+It is also used in cosmetics as an emulsifying agent and thickener, and to reduce the irritation that purely ionic surfactants would cause.
 It also serves as an antistatic agent in hair conditioners, which most often does not irritate skin or mucous membranes.
 However, some studies indicate it is an allergen.